writing

 This is another opportunity to make money taking part in consumer research.
 People for Research are constantly recruiting people to take part in studies.
 Some of these take place in large cities (London and Bristol especially) but many are done remotely via the phone or the internet.
 The studies cover a huge range of topics and are for the most part interesting and enjoyable.
 But the best thing is that they are fairly (and sometimes generously) recompensed – usually in cash, though sometimes Amazon vouchers.
 For more information, see my blog post Earn a Sideline Income with People for Research.

-6. Populus Live
+6. Y Live

 7. Selling on eBay

-One great way to generate some extra cash is to have a clear-out of things you no longer need and put them up for sale on eBay.
+One great way to generate quick extra cash is to have a clear-out of things you no longer need and put them up for sale on eBay.
 All sorts of things sell here, and if you have never tried selling via the site you will be pleasantly surprised by how easy it is.
 What’s more, as long as you are selling your own possessions (and not buying stuff to resell) it’s tax-free too.
 For more tips about this, see Twelve Top Tips for Selling on eBay, a guest post on PAS by my money blogging colleague Luci Olivia.

 8. Matched Betting